george-hawkins/mjx-donkey-car/README.md

 So, if using a supply that doesn't have USB-C's ability to signal this ability, I _guess_ you have to use "the option to override the current limit".

+### WeAct step-down modules

+WeAct is probably the only AliExpress store from which I'd buy something like a step-down module.
+They have:

+* [7V to 24V in - 5V/5A continuous out](https://www.aliexpress.com/item/1005001821783419.html) - has solder pads that be shorted for 3.3V/5A, 9V/2.4A and 12V/1.5A.
+* [4.5 to 36V in 5V/0.6A out](https://www.aliexpress.com/item/1005006093951384.html) - also sold in 3.3V and 12V variants (all with 0.6A out).

 ### Capacitors

 Adding a capacitor to a 2S setup is probably unnecessary but going by OL's [guide](https://oscarliang.com/capacitors-mini-quad/) a 25V 470uF ESR cap should be more that enough even for 3S builds.